vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws-airgap.md

 VMware recommends that you create the VPCs before you deploy Tanzu Kubernetes Grid.
 Also, make sure that you tag a private subnet in each AZ, including the control plane cluster, with a key of `kubernetes.io/cluster/<cluster_name>`.
 As a best practice, ensure that the value you use for the private subnets for an AZ can easily identify the subnets as belonging to the same AZ.
 For example:

-<_I changed formatting below so that long line would wrap._>
 ` aws ec2 create-subnet --vpc-id $vpcId --cidr-block <ip_address>  --availability-zone ${AWS_REGION}b  --tag-specifications ‘ResourceType=subnet, Tags=[{Key=Name,Value=priv-b}]’ --output json > $WORKING_DIR/subnet-priv-b `

-All internet-restricted VPCs must add the following endpoints to enable private connections between the VPCs and supported AWS services.
+All Internet-restricted VPCs must add the following endpoints to enable private connections between the VPCs and supported AWS services.

 **Service endpoints:**

 * sts
 * ssm
 * ec2